aditeyashukla/couple/README.md

-# couple - Wordle for two
+# COUPLE - Wordle for two

 ## Project Overview

-couple is a multiplayer word guessing game where two players work together to find a common 5-letter word.
+Couple is a multiplayer word guessing game where two players work together to find a common 5-letter word.
 Unlike traditional Wordle, players don't know the target word—they discover it by comparing their guesses with each other.

 ## Game rules